 What’s Nabe-ya?
-Nabe is short for Nabemono which is a Japanese term for hot pot cuisine while Ya means house.
+Nabe is short for Nabemono, a Japanese term for hot pot cuisine, while Ya means house.
 Put together, Nabe-ya means hot pot house.

 I was actually a bit hesitant when my friend invited me to be one of the first people to eat at this newly-opened restaurant across The Space in A.S.
 Fortuna Street in Banilad.

-You see, I live fifteen kilometres away and the traffic condition in Cebu is slowly catching up with Manila.
-However, I haven’t tried shabu-shabu yet and also, how can you say no to free Japanese food?
+You see, I live fifteen kilometers away, and the traffic condition in Cebu is slowly catching up with Manila.
+However, I haven’t tried shabu-shabu yet, and also, how can you say no to free Japanese food?

 Renting a unit in A.Y.
 Building by the highway, Nabe-ya basically occupies the second floor of Hamakaze.

-It’s accessible via stairway and could accommodate up to 26 people.
+It’s accessible via a stairway and could accommodate up to 26 people.

-I actually visited Hamakaze last year, tried out their ramen and made a review about it.
+I actually visited Hamakaze last year, tried out their ramen, and did a review about it.

-Now, the same owner is extending their food offerings under a different brand.
+Now, the same owner is extending its food offerings under a different brand.
 What’s even greater here is that you can also order from Hamakaze’s menu.

-As of the moment, you only have the option of either beef or pork shabu-shabu set good for two to three persons at PHP870 and PHP650 respectively.
+Currently, you only have the option of either beef or pork shabu-shabu set good for two to three persons at PHP870 and PHP650, respectively.
 Check their Facebook page from time to time to find out when they’re releasing their Beef Sukiyaki and Chicken Collagen set.

 Fun Fact: Shabu-shabu is actually an onomatopoeia referring to the sound generated when you dip the ingredients in seaweed broth.

-In here, customers cook their meal on a portable stove in the dining table and the cooking times vary depending on the ingredient you’re cooking.
-Don’t worry, the meat is paper thin and only takes at least ten seconds to cook.
+Here, customers cook their meals on a portable stove on the dining table and the cooking times vary depending on the ingredient you’re cooking.
+Don’t worry; the meat is paper thin and only takes at least ten seconds to cook.

 Eating Tip: Try and mix each ingredient in a bowl with sesame sauce and eat them all in one go